-The trait mapping populations have been a major research focus for us over the previous four years as we try to correlate the field data with the genetic markers.
+The trait mapping populations have been a major research focus for us over the previous four years as we try to correlate the field data with genetic markers.
 We now have DNA SNP markers linked to late blight resistance, scab resistance, chip color, tuber asparagine and specific gravity.
 We will now start using this linkage information to assist us in breeding.
 Our first SNP marker is linked to a gene for late blight resistance on Chr.
 9 and the second is located on Chr.
 10 with new ones recently identified on Chr.
 4 and Chr.
 5. The ability to use the DNA markers to stack a set of late blight resistance genes will lead to durable late blight resistance.
+We are now bringing in late blight resistance genes from germplasm from Europe and China.